 Bob Metcalf joined the Steel family business more than 14 years ago, following a distinguished career in the Royal Marines.
 His experience in the world of funerals has included spending some years as a Quality Assurance Inspector, visiting funeral businesses up and down the country, and he has brought his acquired knowledge of best practice to his role managing Nigel Chamberlain and Partners.

-Iain Steel, his father Richard and co-director Mark Allery are the three directors of the parent company, and Steels have been involved with Nigel Chamberlain & Partners since 1990.
+Iain Steel and his father Richard are the owners of the parent company, and Steels have been involved with Nigel Chamberlain & Partners since 1990.
 Their strong values and high level of customer service are extended to the branch in Bishops Waltham, although it is run by Bob and Lucy with complete autonomy.

 The Steel family are well known in Winchester – they have been carrying out funerals for the people of the town since 1860, and Iain’s grandfather, Stanley was twice elected Mayor of Winchester, serving on the City Council for 25 years.
 It was Stanley who steered the former builders and undertakers of his uncle’s day in the direction of specialising in funeral directing.